cisco/mindmeld/docs/source/blueprints/home_assistant.rst

       responder.prompt(prompt)

-Here is the full list of states:
+Here is the full list of states in the home assistant blueprint:

    - greet
    - exit